 - Having 24/7 access to account services and information.

-Advantages of mobile banking for expats in France include the ability to move money around between accounts and across borders with less hassle, speed of service (money can be transferred immediately), lower costs and availability of services in English. bunq allows you to make international payments in other currencies up to 8 times cheaper as well as saving you 3% on card transactions overseas.
+Advantages of mobile banking for expats in France include the ability to move money around between accounts and across borders with less hassle, speed of service (money can be transferred immediately), lower costs, and availability of services in English. bunq allows you to make international payments in other currencies up to eight times cheaper as well as saving you 3% on card transactions overseas.

 There are, however, limitations to smartphone banking compared to desktop and traditional banking.
 Loan services are limited and you can’t currently move money between foreign currency accounts.
-Another issue is reliance on wifi connection which could be an issue if you live in a rural area, although there is generally good internet coverage in France.
+Another issue is reliance on a Wi-Fi connection.
+This could be an issue if you live in a rural area, although there is generally good internet coverage in France.

 Mobile payments in France

 Innovative functions include contactless payment systems where mobile devices can be waved over a payment terminal, digital wallets that link to bank accounts and can store and send money to third parties, and QR codes that can be scanned to pay for goods such as concert tickets.

 Mobile payment apps installed on smartphones and tablets are usually linked to bank accounts.
-Two of the most popular apps are Apple Pay and Google Pay (formerly Android Pay), released in France in 2016.
+Two of the most popular apps are Apple Pay and Google Pay, released in France in 2016.
 Several big stores have also released their own apps, such as French multinational retailer Carrefour which launched its Carrefour Pay app last year.
 There are also many new companies on the market providing different mobile payment services in France.
-Examples include Lydia, Lyf Pay, Buyster and S-money.
+Examples include Lydia, Lyf Pay, Buyster, and S-money.